Agoric/agoric-sdk/packages/run-protocol/src/vaultFactory/AttackersGuide.md

 collateral to the extent that it isn't required by the current loan.
 Can they ever withdraw more than that, and leave their loan under-collateralized?

-If prices are fallling and the trader can see that more clearly than the Vaults do, could they withdraw liquidity before the Vaults realize that the price has changed?
+If prices are falling and the trader can see that more clearly than the Vaults do, could they withdraw liquidity before the Vaults realize that the price has changed?
 We understand this is a distributed, asynchronous system, so to some extent, this is inevitable.
 Are the Vaults more susceptible to this than is justifiable?

-Vaults are stored ni an orderedStore so that they can be efficiently liquidated in the order from least to most collateralized.
+Vaults are stored in an orderedStore so that they can be efficiently liquidated in the order from least to most collateralized.
 Are there any edge cases that would cause Vaults to not be processed in the right order?
 Could a Vault escape the queue and evade liquidation?